NCSU-Libraries/collection_guides/README.md

 ## Requirements

 * Ruby 2.4.1 or higher
-* Apache Solr 5 or higher
+* Apache Solr 5 or 6
 * Cron (for scheduled updates of data from ArchivesSpace)

 ## Configuration